Gennady Zyuganov 2012 presidential campaign

 The Gennady Zyuganov presidential campaign, 2012 was the presidential campaign of Gennady Zyuganov in the 2012 Russian presidential election.
-This was the fourth presidential campaign of Zyuganov, who had been a candidate in both the 1996, 2000, and 2008 elections.
+Zyuganov had also been a candidate for president in the 1996, 2000, and 2008 elections.

 Campaigning

-In September 2011, Zyuganov became the CPRF's candidate for the 2012 presidential election.
-Zyuganov declared that the election would be a referendum on "a 20 year experiment" of the liberalization of the Russian political sphere.
+In September 2011, Zyuganov became the Communist Party of the Russian Federation's candidate for the 2012 presidential election.
+Zyuganov declared that the election would be a referendum on "a 20-year experiment" in the liberalization of the Russian political sphere.
 Zyuganov referred to the existing government as a "gang of folks who...have humiliated the country."

 In the 2012 Russian presidential election on 4 March 2012, Zyuganov once again came in second place by receiving 17% of the vote.

 Positions

 Zyuganov promised a return to socialism and an end to Russia's economic decline.